ownzonefeng/DronePhotography/README.md

 6. Take photos.

-Photo-taking button is located at the left-bottom corner.
+Photo-taking button is located at the bottom-left corner.
 Once clicking on it, a hint "Photo is taken" will appear and the photo will be stored in local automatically(you can see from the notification whether the download is complete).

 7. Record video.
 Video-recording button is located at the right-bottom corner.
 Once clicking on it, the button will turn grey, and a green timer will appear on the screen just below "Emergency" button.
+You need to press on it again to end recording.

 8. Zoom in/out.
+Those two button are located at the right-bottom corner, just beside recording.

 9. Gallery
+Press the button on top-right to display all photos nd videos stored in local tablet memory.